Who Are The Lawmakers Boycotting Donald Trump’s Inauguration And What Are Their Reasons?

 Illinois Rep. Luis Gutierrez

 Rep. Luis Gutierrez said that he won’t be going to the inauguration.
-He reasoned that he is just cannot bring himself to justify morally and intellectually the power that America has placed on Donald Trump’s hands.
+He reasoned that he is just cannot bring himself to justify morally and intellectually the power that America has placed in Donald Trump’s hands.

 Missouri Rep. William Lacy Clay